Dynatrace/diagnostics-eventflow/examples/ServiceFabric/README.md

 * Setting up a mapping for events that should directly attach to it's cluster node in Dynatrace

 #### Dynatrace Configuration
-To map node-specific events to a Dynatrace host we create an [automatic tag rule](https://www.dynatrace.com/support/help/monitor/tags-and-metadata/tags-and-metadata/how-do-i-define-tags/), that can be used for matching events based on given tags.
+To map node-specific events to a Dynatrace host we create a [tag rule](https://www.dynatrace.com/support/help/monitor/tags-and-metadata/tags-and-metadata/how-do-i-define-tags/), that can be used for matching events based on given tags.

 The rule is defined as follows:
 **Create a tag `SFNode` for hosts matching Azure-VM-ScaleSet `<Your-SF-ScaleSet>` with `_`+`{Azure-VM-Name}` as tag value.**